 Bluehost is one of the world’s largest website hosting companies, serving over 2 million domains from its Utah servers.
-It started by offering cheap shared hosting for small websites, but over the past decade, it has expanded into providing virtual private servers (VPS) and dedicated servers.
+It started by offering cheap shared hosting for small websites, but over the past decade, it has expanded into providing VPS and dedicated servers.

 In our Bluehost review, we evaluate whether it could be considered one of the best web hosting services that’s available today.